ngx-translate/core/README.md

      `parser.getValue({ key1: { keyA: 'valueI' }}, 'key1.keyA') ==> 'valueI'`

 ## FAQ

-#### I'm getting an error `No provider for Http!`

-Because of the TranslateStaticLoader you have to load the HttpModule from `@angular/http`, even if you don't use this Loader

 #### I'm still using Angular with beta / RC / 2.0 to 2.2, but I cannot use ngx-translate because I get errors?!